openedx/frontend-app-gradebook/README.md

 ## Running tests

-1. Assuming that you're operating in the context of the edX devstack, run `gradebook-shell` from your devstack directory.
+1. (How to update devstack mention?)
+Assuming that you're operating in the context of the edX devstack, run `gradebook-shell` from your devstack directory.
 This will start a bash shell inside your running gradebook container.
 2. Run `make test` (which executes `npm run test`).
 This will run all of the gradebook tests.